Promega Target Engagement kinase profiling service...now live in January 2019!

 - The approach can be used to look at allosteric inhibitors in addition to ATP competitive inhibitors

 - The approach can be used for screening many compounds against one kinase (HTS) or many kinases against one compound (SAR)

 - Assay may be used for kinome wide screening of compounds for intracellular target efficacy and off target effects

 Example data for DDR1 Kinase:

-By studying both the association and dissociation rate of compounds from a target kinase, it is possible to consider introducing kinetic binding parameter evaluation during compound SAR development.
+Competitive inhibition (A) of compound binding to DDR1 kinase in living cells.
+By studying both the association (B) and dissociation (C) rate of compounds from each of the target kinase it is possible to consider introducing kinetic binding parameter evaluation during compound SAR development.